Everyday GP care

 Also called: repeat prescription, medical certificate, referral.

-Suitability: Medication review and certificate questions with clinician judgement.
+Suitability: Prescription, certificate, referral, or test questions with clinician judgement.

 FAQs